-The most common reason to remove the pushrods, is to repair leaky intake manifold gaskets.
+The most common reason to remove the them, is to repair leaky intake manifold gaskets.

 Consequently, this is the most common problem on these engines.
-Some have blamed the problem on GM’s Dex-Cool antifreeze.
-But, the real problem has been the intake manifold gaskets.
-The original equipment gaskets have a plastic carrier and soft sealing beads around the coolant and intake ports.
+Some have blamed the problem on, GM’s Dex-Cool antifreeze.
+But, the real problem, has been the intake manifold gaskets, on many engines.
+The original equipment gaskets, have a plastic carrier and soft sealing beads, around the coolant and intake ports.
 Over time, the plastic carrier and seals soften and deform, causing the gasket to lose its seal.

 Coolant leakage can be diagnosed, by checking the oil dipstick or by pressure testing the cooling system.

 SO, IF THE OIL LOOKS MILKY OR FOAMY, IT PROBABLY HAS COOLANT IN IT !!

 If an internal coolant leak is indicated; the fix is to pull the intake manifold and replace, both intake manifold gaskets.
 Several aftermarket gaskets, offer design and material improvements over the (OEM) gasket.
 As a result, providing a longer lasting trouble-free seal.